laurencelin/GIS2RHESSys/README.md

 # GIS2RHESSys

-Two major functions: 1) extracting spatial information from GIS to RHESSys worldfile (RHESSys input file) and 2) calculating subsurface and surface D-inf flow distribution.
+This tool set is a beta version with limited automation.
+Two major functions for this tool set: 1) extracting spatial information from GIS to RHESSys worldfile (RHESSys input file) and 2) calculating subsurface and surface D-inf flow distribution.
+This tool set will continuously receive updates for fixing issues and providing more functionality/automation.
+More importantly, the shell/R scripts here serve as templates for advanced/highly-customized RHESSys setup.

 step 1:   setup/create GRASS 7.x database with downloadeded and processed elevation data.
           elevation has to be projected to UTM and depression filled.